Will the Last Person to Leave North Dakota Please Turn Off the Lights?

 research.
 I plan to visit the Colorado Rockies next and, from my

 experience of working there as a ranger many years ago, I know that heavy snow can

 start falling down there anytime now.
 At least I won't have

 to worry about hailstorms there... or, hopefully, head lice.

-Above center: The empty campground at Fort Lincoln State Park, my home in September.
+Above left: The empty campground at Fort Lincoln State Park, my home in September.
 Each night on my way back to the campground, I stop at Dan's